nshou/deepstrings/README.md

 ../../../pin -t obj-intel64/deepstrings.so -- <YOUR_APP>
 ```

-then `deepstrings.out` and `deepstrings.out.debug` are produced in the same directory.
+then `deepstrings.out` is produced in the same directory.

 ## License